harrymchugh/pinns/README.md

 # README

+## Project Motivation
+Many computational simulations are too intensive to be useful, even with the use of modern supercomputing facilities.

+This is particularly true of fluid dynamics codes, and even more so, when the Reynolds number is very high.

+Machine learning has scope to improve the performance of these simulations, by shifting much of the computation "offline" into the model training phase, leaving almost real-time simulation via inference.

+### Project hypothesis
+The performance of physical simulations using PDE's typically suffer when numerical stability constraints are applied such as the Courant-Freidrich-Lewy (CFL) condition, also known as the Courant number.

+## Courant number
+Typically CFD codes will maintain a delta_t (time step value) that satisfies the CFD criteria.
+The pseudo-code for this loop is:
+- Compute initial velocity field
+- Loop over cells in mesh and using cell-size and velocity compute cells CFL number
+- Adjust time step so that the highest CFL number in the simulation (considering all cells) is below a tolerance value.
+(In LES this number is typically 0.5 to 1)

+The "ML kernel" approach does not require a CFL condition as the inference is mesh-less.
+Therefore the we could potentially "ignore" the smallest cells from the CFL field and therefore time step calculation.

+If velocity is held constant smaller cells have a higher CFL number, therefore excluding them from the CFL calculation and time-step evaluation is likely to result in larger time-steps and therefore overall greater simulation performance.

+## Hybrid ML-Simulation code
+In the case of fluid simulations this is seen at the boundary conditions where low mean velocity requires very small cell sizes and timesteps.

+This project hypothesizes that by replacing traditional simulation code in the regions of the mesh with very small cell size with machine-learning model kernels the overall performance of the code can be improved, whilst retaining the trusted solution of the main bulk of the simulation.

+## Project plan

 The full goal of this repository is to gradually build up knowledge of PINNs by using progressively more complex PDEs.

 The first step is to solve the 1D heat equation explicitly to provide training data and to define initial and boundary conditions.